-Palestinian Territories passport ranking
+Palestinian Territories Passport Ranking

-The Palestinian passport currently ranks at the 101st place according to the Guide visa index.
+The Palestinian passport currently ranks at the 101st place according to the Guide Passport Ranking Index.
 It is considered one of the lowest ranking passports in the world.
 The position has been quite consistent over the past years.
 Palestinian passport holders have visa-free access to only 38 countries including Sri Lanka, Dominica, Singapore and the Seychelles.
 There are 188 destinations for which a Palestinian passport holder requires to obtain a visa prior to traveling.
 That is the reason why the passport raking is very low on the overall worldwide mobility score.
 For major destinations such as the USA and the European Union, Palestinians require to apply for a visa in advance.
 Visa applicants need to present documents such as proof of funds and return flight ticket.

 The Palestinian Territories are made of four regions.
 It is located in the Middle East and borders Israel, Egypt and Jordan.
 The most significant areas are the West Bank and the Gaza Strip.
 The country has a total surface area of 6,020 square kilometers.
 Its terrain is mostly flat with some plateaus and hills.
 The climate is Mediterranean on the coastal area and the desert type in the rest of the country.